gisce/powerp-docs/README.md

 ## Project structure

-We have 4 categories:
+We have 5 categories:

 - **base**: Base components: used in distri & comer
 - **distri**: Distri components
 - **comer**: Comer components
 - **facturacio**: Base invoicing components used in distri & comer
+- **gis**: GIS components

-For images we use `_static` folder with a subfolder with the same name as Markdown file. eg:
+For images we use `_static` folder inside the category with a subfolder for the same name as Markdown file of the Section.

+i.e.:

 For `distri/atr.md` we have `distri/_static/atr/image1.png`